Frances SNCF Wants To Merge Eurostar And Thalys Services - UrduPoint

 France's SNCF Wants To Merge Eurostar And Thalys Services

-French rail operator SNCF wants to merge Eurostar, which operates high-speed trains to London, and the Thalys service that takes passengers from France to Belgium and the Netherlands, its chief executive said on Friday
+French rail operator SNCF wants to merge Eurostar, which operates high-speed trains to London, and the Thalys service that takes passengers from France to Belgium, the Netherlands and Germany, its chief executive said on Friday

-Paris (APP - UrduPoint / Pakistan Point News - 27th Sep, 2019 ) :French rail operator SNCF wants to merge Eurostar, which operates high-speed trains to London, and the Thalys service that takes passengers from France to Belgium and the Netherlands, its chief executive said on Friday.

-Guillaume Pepy said that the move, which would take up to two years to implement, would create a single and more efficient European railway company and allow travellers simpler and more efficient journeys.
+Guillaume Pepy said that the move, which would take up to two years to implement, would create a single and more efficient European railway company and respond to new challenges as passengers opt against flying due to climate change.

-He told reporters that the two networks, which are majority owned by the SNCF, had a total potential to transport 30 million passengers a year compared with 18.5 million in 2018.
+He told reporters that the two networks, which are majority owned by the SNCF, could together transport 30 million passengers a year, compared with 18.5 million in 2018.

 "The idea is to develop and expand the network," Pepy told reporters in Paris, adding that "SNCF clearly wants to keep control" over the merged entity.